mzelzoghbi/zaplatform/content/blog/how-to-crack-android-interview.md

 Do you think this is enough?!
 How do you get prepared for interviews? share with me your thoughts.

 Thank you for reading.
-If you like my article, please don’t forget to 👏 and recommend it to others.
+If you like my article, please don’t forget to recommend it to others.

-Also, to be notified about my new articles and stories, follow me on Medium and Twitter.
-You can find me on LinkedIn as well.
+Also, to be notified about my new articles and stories, follow me on Twitter & you can find me on LinkedIn as well.
 Cheers!